AndrianH18/espdrone-aruco-ros/README.md

 This stack works in conjunction with [`espdrone-ros`](https://github.com/NelsenEW/espdrone-ros), a set of ROS packages for interfacing with the ESP-drone using ROS, including for fetching camera image from the drone.
 Both this repository and `espdrone-ros` are specialized for the NTU EEE UAVIONICS DIP project.

-This stack (as well as `aruco-3.1.12` and `librealsense`, the two required dependencies not in this repository) have been tested on **Ubuntu 20.04 and ROS Noetic**.
+This stack as well as `aruco-3.1.12`, the required dependency not in this repository, have been tested on **Ubuntu 20.04 and ROS Noetic**.

 ## Overview
 The packages in this repository allow for **processing the camera data from multiple ESP-drones concurrently**, specifically to:
-* Process the camera image using ROS `image_proc`, e.g. for camera undistortion
+* Process the camera image using ROS `image_proc`, e.g. for camera undistortion and convertion to grayscale (`MONO8`) format
 * Perform pose estimation (position and orientation) of the camera/drone using multiple [ArUco](https://www.uco.es/investiga/grupos/ava/node/26) fiducial markers scattered across the drone's environment, forming a [marker map](http://www.uco.es/investiga/grupos/ava/node/57)

 Pose estimation is possible if at least 2 ArUco markers are in the field of view of the drone's camera.